xmprise/Path-Planning/README.md

 To solve the problem of running smoothly on a track provided by a simulation, the following three must be solved.

 - Smoothing given waypoint data
-- Minimum jerk orbit generation
+- Minimum jerk trajectory generation
 - Create a model that minimizes costs and determine behavior.

 ### Smoothing exist waypoint data
-The track is 6.9 km, but 181 way points are given.
+The track is 6.9 km, but 181 waypoints are given.
 Linear interpolation of waypoints to calculate map coordinates in Frenet coordinates and apply them to the simulator.
 Simply restricting the d-coordinate of the Frenet and increasing the s-coordinate sequentially results in excessive acceleration and jerk.
 To solve this problem, interpolating the waypoints allows smooth estimation of the entire frenet coordinates.
 I have interpolated 8000 waypoints, but every 1 meter would have achieved the given goal.

 ### Applied to simulator
 The simulator operates asynchronously with the path planning code, and as the calculated path segment transitions to the next path segment, the running speed temporarily changes due to the mismatch of the waypoints.